adarqui/libret-c/README.txt

 	The only issue with both of the above 'features' will be some of the size of the ret_t struct.

+	IMPORTANT: retain backward compatibility with what is already in place, ie: RET_V, RET_V2, RET_V3, ...
+RET_Vn

 --------------